TheCharlatan/rust-bitcoinkernel/README.md

 # rust-bitcoinkernel

-:warning: This library is still under contruction. :warning:
+:warning::construction: This library is still under contruction. :warning::construction:

 `rust-bitcoinkernel` is a wrapper around [libbitcoinkernel](https://github.com/bitcoin/bitcoin/issues/24303), a C++